Tylous/Limelighter/README.md

 # Limelighter

 A tool that creates a spoof code signing certificates and sign binaries and DLL files to help evade EDR products and avoid MSS and SoCs.
-LimeLighter can also use valid code signing certificates to sign files.
+LimeLighter can also use valid code signing certificates to sign files on linux or OSX.
+This eliminates the need for a Windows VM and SDK library to sign valid code, allowing for easy on the fly code signing.

+Limelighter can use a fully qualified domain name such as `www.acme.com` or simply `acme corp llc`.

 ## Contributing
-LimeLighter was developed in golang.
+Limelighter was developed in golang.

 Make sure that the following are installed on your OS: